-In this tutorial, you’ll install MongoDB Community Edition on a Raff Ubuntu 24.04 VM, enable authentication, create an application database user, and verify the deployment with authenticated CRUD operations.
+In this tutorial, you’ll install MongoDB 8.0 Community Edition on Ubuntu 24.04 from MongoDB’s official APT repository, create an administrator and application user, enable access control, keep the database local to the VM, and verify the installation with authenticated CRUD operations.

 Prerequisites: